-I’m Vern Paetkau, a life sciences academic with a post-retirement interest in scientific matters that affect our everyday life.
-Welcome to my “Common Science Space” website.
+I’m Vern Paetkau, a life sciences academic with a post-retirement interest in scientific education.
+I’d like to help people understand the science behind some of the everyday events in our lives.
+Welcome to my “Common Science Space” website; a space focusing on the science of common things, with a common sense approach.
 Like the late David MacKay, I believe we need facts and numbers, not more adjectives, to try to understand the important science and technology issues of the day.
 There are many such issues, including health, global climate change and energy.
 In addition, there are some things that are just plain. . . interesting, or fun, that I want to write about.

 Feel free to respond to anything you see on the site, or to suggest topics.
 If you disagree with something, or have additional information, let me know, and please tell me what you are basing your comments on.
 I’m happy to learn and to change my opinions, and the contents of the site, based on new information.

-The picture at the top shows men harvesting “Marquis wheat”, which was one of the first products of genetic science to affect agriculture in North America.
-Marquis was created by crossing the old-country “Red Fife” (now of renewed interest to bakers as a tasty heritage grain) and “Hard Red Calcutta”, which matured earlier.
-The resulting hybrid, called “Marquis”, ripened early enough to yield crops during the limited growing season of the Canadian prairies, but was of such high quality that it quickly became the wheat of choice on millions of acres from Nebraska to Saskatchewan.
+The picture at the top shows men harvesting “Marquis wheat”, a hybrid which was identified in 1903.
+This was two years before the term “Genetics” was invented to define the new science, which would focus on the “genes”, a term invented in 1901.
+Marquis was created by crossing the old-country “Red Fife” (of renewed interest to bakers as a tasty heritage grain) and an Indian grain called “Hard Red Calcutta”, which matured earlier.
+The resulting genetic hybrid, called “Marquis”, ripened early enough to yield crops during the limited growing season of the Canadian prairies, but was of such high quality that it quickly became the wheat of choice on millions of acres from Nebraska to Saskatchewan.